Shades of Pink – Extended Pink Color Palette

 Watermelon

-Watermelon is a medium, warm pink that is similar to the flesh color of watermelon.
+Watermelon is a warm, medium pink that is similar to the flesh color of watermelon.
+Watermelon is a truly aptly named shade of sweet pink, it makes you think of warm summer days full of sweet fruit.
 A fun pink shade that is invigorating and lively.
 You can use the color on its own but can be paired with neutral spring colors like Sahara or a mist gray.
 The color also works well with all shades of pink for a more monochromatic effect.

 Rose Pink